BlakeMcBride1625/BTD6-Auto-Assign/README.md

 - All command responses are ephemeral for privacy
 - Multiple owner IDs supported for team management

+## Leaf Flag Detection

+The bot automatically detects when a BTD6 account has been flagged by Ninja Kiwi with the "green leaf" flag, which indicates modded or cheated gameplay.

+### How It Works

+- **Automatic Detection**: Checks for `cheater` or `modded` fields in the Ninja Kiwi API response
+- **Immediate Action**: When a flagged account is detected:
+  - The flagged role (configured via `FLAGGED_MODDED_PLAYER`) is automatically assigned
+  - Normal achievement roles are **not** assigned to flagged accounts
+  - User receives a DM explaining the flag status
+  - Log channel receives an alert about the flagged account
+- **Detection Points**: Flag detection runs:
+  - When a user links an account via `/verify`
+  - When staff force-links an account via `/forcelink`
+  - During scheduled syncs (every 15 minutes by default)

+### Configuration

+Set the `FLAGGED_MODDED_PLAYER` environment variable to the Discord role ID that should be assigned to flagged accounts.
+If not set, the bot will still detect flags but won't assign a role.

+### User Experience

+When a flagged account is detected, users receive a friendly, BTD6-themed DM explaining:
+- Their account has been flagged with the green leaf
+- Why achievement roles cannot be assigned
+- How to contact Ninja Kiwi support if they believe it's an error

+The bot maintains a playful, monkey-themed tone while clearly communicating the situation.

 ## Logging

 The bot uses embedded messages for all Discord log channel messages:

 - **Staff Commands**: Logged with structured fields (Staff Member, Target User, Details)
 - **Account Changes**: Logged when accounts are linked/unlinked
+- **Flagged Accounts**: Logged when accounts with the green leaf flag are detected
 - **Errors & Warnings**: Always logged with appropriate colours
 - **Scheduled Syncs**: Run silently (no logs unless errors occur)
 - **Initial Sync**: Silent on bot restart